cnath12/APIIntegration/README.md

 # API Integration with Azure Cosmos DB

 This project implements various security features for a Flask application, including HTTPS, HSTS, CSP, rate limiting, CRUD operations for user management, and more.
+It also includes comprehensive testing for encryption, key rotation, and integration with Azure Cosmos DB.

 ## Features